opsmanager/update-notices-workbook/README.md

 ## Parsing

-Rake task `release-notes:parse` parses the current commit log up to a given commit sha, and produces text output of:
+Script task `release-notes-parser` parses the current commit logs from a given commit sha to the HEAD, and produces text output of:

 * Extracted release-notes content
 * _Finishes_ commit messages